cdl-geneseo/geneseo-dictionary/E/Ease.md

 # Ease

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Ease

 Created by  Mia Gennaro, last modified on May 03, 2023

 (adjective) 1.
 Used to describe the level of difficulty of something, especially at the lower level, Ex. &quot;The class should complete this task with ease seeing as it is only review.&quot; 2.
 Used on social media in an ironic way to describe an activity, Ex.
 “Me and my friend are going on a walk… with ease.”
 (Gennaro, A-F, 2023)